stephprince/update-project/data/README.md

 Raw data was acquired from SpikeGadgets and is stored as .rec files

-Preprocessed data is stored in the Singer Lab data format as .mat files or in the NWB:N data format as HDF5 files
+Preprocessed data is stored in the Singer Lab data format as .mat files